6HENGE/Python-NLP-Enhanced/README.md

 The idea is to analyse and classify different "bags of words" (corpus).

-And by matching the different categories, we identify which "bag" a certain block of text
+And by matching the different categories, we identify which "bag" a certain block of text (test data) comes from.

+https:/